Skip to content

 lens = tlm.BiLens(surface, material="BK7", outer_thickness=1.5)

-optics = nn.Sequential(
+optics = tlm.Sequential(

 tlm.ObjectAtInfinity(beam_diameter=10, angular_size=5.),